A B O U T

-i’m currently spending my time remixing ideas just as i manipulate images.
+I’m currently spending my time remixing ideas…

 I have always gravitated into the artistic communities, balancing between contemporary art, underground culture, and the electro scene.
 I have traveled extensively throughout Europe for techno parties and festivals.